 What is Outlook Redemption?

-Outlook Redemption works around limitations imposed by the Outlook Security Patch and Service Pack 2 of MS Office 98/2000 and Office 2002/2003/2007 (which include Security Patch) plus provides a number of objects and functions to work with properties and functionality not exposed through the Outlook object model.
+Outlook Redemption works around limitations imposed by the Outlook Security Patch plus provides a number of objects and functions to work with properties and functionality not exposed through the Outlook Object Model.

-As of version 4.0, Redemption library also includes the RDO (Redemption Data Objects) family of objects that can function as a CDO 1.21 replacement.
+Redemption library includes the RDO (Redemption Data Objects) family of objects that can function as a complete Outlook Object Model or CDO 1.21 replacement.

 With Outlook Redemption you can

-• Make your code run unaffected by the Security Patch.
+• Make your code runs unaffected by the Security Patch.

 • Access properties not exposed by the Outlook Object Model (internet message headers, sender e-mail address and hundreds more properties)